wavefrontHQ/docs/pages/doc/query_language_metadata_functions.md

 source="<app-x>-<machine_type>.<versionKey>"
 ```

 This approach means that each customer will have several versionKeys over time due to upgrades, and at the current moment all customers are broken into 3 categories: `<versionKey1>`, `<versionKey2>`, and `<versionKey3>`.
-With the dataset you're collecting, you'd like to understand the difference in performance between each `<versionKey>`.
+With the dataset you're collecting, you want to understand the difference in performance between each `<versionKey>`.
 Creating a synthetic point tag based on the `<versionKey>` allows you to aggregate and group by `<versionKey>` to see the performance differences between each.

 ```
 taggify(ts("performance.*.tracker"), source, version, 1)
 ```

-The query above identifies 'source' as the set of data to extract the `<versionKey>` from.
-It names 'version' as the new point tag key, and identifies the `<versionKey>` as the 1st node in the zeroBasedNodeIndex approach.
+The query above identifies `source` as the set of data to extract the `<versionKey>` from.
+It names `version` as the new point tag key, and identifies the `<versionKey>` as the 1st node in the zeroBasedNodeIndex approach.
 Since hyphens ("-") and underscores ("_") are used in the source name, then query could also be written like the following:

 ```
 taggify(ts("performance.*.tracker"), source, version, 4, "-_.")